How To Grow Garlic In Pots

 Don’t forget to fill the holes back in!

-While there are numerous varieties of garlic, it grows very similarly regardless of the kind you’re working with, which makes breaking down the growing process very simple.
+Growing garlic in containers is easy and doesn’t really a whole lot of effort.
+While there are numerous garlic varieties, it grows very similarly regardless of the kind you’re working with, which makes breaking down the growing process very simple.

 Whether you’ve grown your own garlic in pots before or are planning to soon, share some of your thoughts, plans, and experiences in the comments section below!